Connect with Other Partners

 Toll Free 888-201-1014 (statewide, outside of King County) or 206-464-1519 (King County only)

-Information and referral services for low-income and middle-income women and men in Washington who do not have access to paid or pro bono attorneys.
+Information and referral services for low-income and middle-income women and LGBTQ people in Washington who do not have access to paid or pro bono attorneys.

 Special education-related mediation services for parents and local school districts.

 Toll Free 800-692-2540

 - Washington Protection and Advocacy System (legal aid for people with disabilities)